 A Moscow-born singer/songwriter, known for her quirky lyrics.
-She has quite a large range, from earworms to downright depressing ballads.
-Immigrating with her parents at the age of 9 to New York, something she has sung about, she has since gained a steady ground in the alternative music and anti folk scene.
+She has quite a large range, from ear worms to downright depressing ballads.
+Immigrating from Russia with her parents owing to rising antisemitic pressures, her family lived briefly in Austria and Italy before she moved to New York at age nine - something she has sung about.
+She has since gained a steady ground in the alternative music and anti folk scene.

 Her Works Provide Examples Of:

 - Abusive Parents: "Oedipus" is about a child whose mother has had 32 kids, whose husband plans to have 32 more.
 Naturally, this trope comes into play.